 Weekend showers, Eta expected to strengthen

 Tonight and Tomorrow: Expect partly cloudy skies this evening, into the overnight hours.
 A stray coastal shower is possible, but inland areas will stay dry.
 It will also be noticeably more humid, with lows in the low to mid 60s overnight.
-Saturday, expect the chance for an isolated shower through out the day tomorrow.
-Rain coverage will not exceed 30%, and anything that develops will be relatively light, so no need to cancel outdoors plans.
+Saturday, expect the chance for an isolated shower in the morning and through out the day.
+It will not be an all day wash out, so no need to cancel outdoor plans.
+Just be aware that you may have to dodge a shower or two tomorrow.
 Highs will be in the upper 70s.

 Looking Ahead: A stray shower will be possible early Sunday morning, but the afternoon should remain mostly dry with highs in the upper 70s.
 Beyond Sunday, our pattern remains fairly quiet.
 A weak front will slide its way towards Louisiana on Wednesday, which could deliver a slight rain chance, but is not expected to be strong enough to bring much of a change in temperatures.